ASUS Chromebook Flip C434TA-DSM4T Review

 The Asus Chromebook Flip C434TA-DSM4T is an exciting laptop, providing class-leading performance, and it’s by far the most exciting piece of hardware around.
-It runs fast enough for the usual OS tasks, it runs a long time on a single charge of the battery, and its sleek metallic design makes it easy to carry around in college and at work.

 There’s a reason why Chromebooks will remain the best choice for college – they’re lightweight, speedy, and secure.
 Most Chromebooks don’t rely on apps you download and install, thus the smaller storage capacities and prices.
 The Chrome OS environment is available for free to OEMs as well, making Chromebooks incredibly price competitive in a market dominated by expensive Windows laptops.

 Enter our ASUS Chromebook Flip C434TA-DSM4T review.
 This 2-in-1 laptop ensures that our favorite Chromebook keeps getting better.
 It’s based on an optimized Intel Core m3 processor, 4GB of memory, 64GB of storage, and a battery that will offer up to nine hours of use on a single charge.

 Does Asus’ newest Chromebook succeed in getting the job done?
 It’s not exactly cheap, and so does it earn a spot next to similarly priced machines that pack a punch but carry a load?
 Let’s see!